Home » Ted Bundy Utah Locations » This Location

 Image source: Google Maps

-There is an urban legend in Utah that Ted Bundy used an old cellar on Emigration Canyon Road to torture and murder some of his victims.
+There is an urban legend that Bundy used an old cellar on Emigration Canyon Road to torture some of his victims.

-However, this is incorrect, as the cellar in question has no connection to the case.
+However, the cellar in question has no connection to the case.

 It is not mentioned in any of the police files, interviews, or confessions.
 Furthermore, it does not appear in any reputable books.

-If you read about each victim's case, you will see that it was just a random location that someone mistakenly attributed to him.
+If you research Bundy's Utah victims on an individual level, it becomes apparent that the cellar is just a random location that someone mistakenly attributed to him.

 The origin of this myth is most likely rooted in the fact that there was a cellar at Bundy's rooming house in Salt Lake City, which he may have used to "keep" Wilcox and Kent.